Hassan al-Shirazi: Activism

 He also insults Aflaq by saying:

 Because of this poem, al-Shirazi began to face pressures from the Baathists, that led to his immigration to Lebanon in 1964.
 Whilst in Lebanon, he founded Dar al-Sadiq, a publishing house that produced many Islamic books.
 He then returned to Iraq, before Abd al-Salam Arif 's death.
 He continued his activism, against Abd al-Salam, his brother Abd al-Rahman, and later the Baathists, who assumed full control with a bloodless coup against Abd al-Rahman.
+When Iranian religious exile Ruhollah Khomeini settled in Najaf in October 1965, he developed a close relationship with him and his son Mostafa.
 The Baathists imprisoned al-Shirazi in 1969, and tortured him along with a number of other scholars in the Nihahya Palace.
 Due to the intensity of the torture, he was transferred to the military hospital, and then to a prison in Baqubah.
-He was released that same year, and shortly after, in 1970, immigrated to Lebanon.
+He was released that same year, and shortly after, in 1970, immigrated to Lebanon as a result of Mostafa Khomeini's suggestion.
 At first he sought treatment for the injuries he suffered under the torture of the Baathists.
 Then he resumed his activism, visiting many countries, and publishing more books and poetry.
+His goal in Lebanon was to find both individual and institutional supporters.

-Through al-Shirazi's numerous visits to Saudi Arabia for the annual Hajj, he met with officials and the Muslim World League, and through them, in 1972, he managed to meet with King Faisal, where he discussed beginning the conversation in regards to rebuilding the Baqi cemetery. al-Shirazi's effort is considered to be the most progressive when it comes to any action carried out in regards to the rebuilding of the cemetery.
+Through al-Shirazi's numerous visits to Saudi Arabia for the annual Hajj, he met with officials and the Muslim World League, and through them, in 1972, he managed to meet with King Faisal, where he discussed beginning the conversation in regards to rebuilding the Baqi cemetery.
+Al-Shirazi's effort is considered to be the most progressive when it comes to any action carried out in regards to the rebuilding of the cemetery.
 However these efforts came to a halt with his death.
 Murtadha al-Qazwini states that upon meeting Mohammed Suroor Sabban, he told him "the current wall that surrounds the cemetery was built due to the efforts of Muhammad al-Shirazi and his brother Hassan."